 A bundt cake pan in another one of my go-to favorites because it's a) very affordable and b) very useful.
 I make a lot of bundt cakes during the holiday season (like this Gingerbread Bundt Cake) and I don't know what I'd do without them!
 Bundt cake pans allow you to make any cake look immediately festive and fancy without any cake decorating skills.
 It's truly a win-win.

 There are a few must-haves when it comes to baking utensils.
-You should have some high quality silicone spatulas, a few pastry brushes, and a couple of whisks, most of which you can get in this set.
-I love silicone because it's flexible, non-scratch, and heat resistant, all which are important for keeping your kitchen tools and equipment in great shape.
+You should have some high-quality silicone spatulas, a few pastry brushes, and a couple of whisks.
+I love silicone because it's flexible, non-scratch, and heat resistant, all of which are important for keeping your kitchen tools and equipment in great shape.

-Having good high quality reusable piping bags, as well as a set of stainless steal tips is important to have on hand.
+Having good high-quality reusable piping bags, as well as a set of stainless steel tips is important to have on hand.

 Along with measuring cups, you'll want to have a nice set of mixing bowls.

 I use a mixing bowl for nearly every baking project.
-This is my set which I love because it comes in 3 stackable sizes of stainless steel.
+I love my stack because it comes in 3 stackable sizes of stainless steel.
 These bowls have both lids, which are great for eliminating plastic wrap when you are chilling and/or rising your dough, batter, etc., and they come with a non-slip silicone bottom.
 No more chasing your mixing bowl around the kitchen counter.
 With these silicone bottoms, your bowl will stay put so you can do your job.